-I have always maintained that a T-shirt is an affordable and very utilitarian canvas for designing and creating artworks for people like me who like art but are not artists.
+I have always maintained that a T-shirt is an affordable and very utilitarian canvas for designing and creating artwork for people like me who like art but are not artists.
 And there are limitless possibilities and directions that you can go about decorating your t-shirts.
-Here are a select few that I regularly use or rather, want to use.
+Here are a select few that I regularly use, or rather want to use.

 Simple T-shirt decorating methods

 In this article I will cover:

 1 T-shirt printing

 T-shirt printing is, of course, the number one method of decorating a t-shirt.
 But to do it on your own, you need special ink and printer – i.e if you want the print to last.
 The easy option is to give it out to be printed.